yortus/asyncawait/comparison/README.md

 # Observations
-The following observations are based on the above results and obviously may differ substantially with other code and/or on other machines.
-YMMV.
+The following observations are based on the above results and obviously may differ substantially with other code and/or on other machines. **YMMV**.
 Having said that, at least in this case:

 * Plain callbacks are the speed king.
 * `asyncawait` is second-fastest in this benchmark, achieving about 75% of the performance of plain callbacks.